-I have just returned from an eye-opening business tour of Guangzhou, Shanghai and Beijing.
+I have just returned from an eye-opening business tour of Guangzhou, Beijing and Shanghai.
 The aim of the trip was to analyse issues and find solutions in managing business across global borders.

-It was fascinating to learn how the Chinese conduct business, which is quite different to the style in Australia and the Western world.
+It was fascinating to learn how Chinese people conduct business, which is quite different to the style in Australia and the Western world.

 The term guanxi stands for the relationship built over time, which is imperative to doing business in China.